Welcome back, it’s Thursday so that means it’s time for another one of my Blogger Series posts!

 Next, I write the article.
 I make sure to include my keywords organically in the copy, (never “keyword stuff” as this will have a negative effect).
 This is just a draft, so I get all the relevant points down and in order.

 My articles are all broken down into sections featuring a heading.
-This helps my readers by breaking up the text and also making it more scannable.
+Firstly, it makes it clear what each section is about and secondly it helps my readers by having the text into more easily readable chunks.
+It also makes it more scannable.

 I then do a run-through of the article, expand any points or reduce anything that I feel was unclear or unnecessary.

 I try and catch any spelling or grammar errors on this pass.
 Once I get to the bottom, I then do a Grammarly check just as an extra precaution as there’s always something I’ve missed. 🙂

 And yes, I do still miss some.
 That’s just the way it is, but I catch most of them.
 People don’t want to read articles littered with spelling and grammar errors.
 This does not make you look good.

 Choose a Headline/Title

 I brainstorm title ideas, aiming again to include the odd keyword and make it something clear so that the readers will instantly know what the post is about.

 Once I have a few, I use the Headline Analyzer to check my title ideas and then select the best.